aakashdahake/Cover-Letter-Editor/README.md

 }

 ### [Load basic info from C:\Basic.txt]
-Load above information for you from C:\Basic.txt so that you don't need to enter the same details, again and again, you use this tool.
+Loads above information for you from C:\Basic.txt so that you don't need to enter the same details, again and again, when you use this tool.